 They were to explore how to incorporate Bluetooth Low Energy (BLE) beacons for their in-store visits and analytics.

 As a matter of fact – at the time of making the announcement, they were already underway in a BLE beacon project that was focusing on helping business people operating at smaller locations ensure they were providing and getting the most accurate and precise location data with the least amount of strain on their part.

 How to Gain Access to Store Visit Conversions

-As it stands, Store visits conversion is now available to an upward of 1, 000 advertisers from 11 different countries, with Google hinting of making it available to even more advertisers in the near future.
-All you have to do to start tracking your store visits as of now is to contact your account manager.
+As it stands, Store visits conversion is now available to upward of 1, 000 advertisers from 11 different countries, with Google hinting at making it available to even more advertisers shortly.

 It’s to be however noted that NOT every business out there qualifies to track their store visits.

 - Your business must be having multiple physical locations in one of the countries qualified by Google.